 Climate change is expected to worsen negative health impacts associated with indoor temperature extremes (especially hotter temperatures), humidity, flooding, and periods of poor air quality (IOM 2011).
 Weatherization of your home may help to reduce the increased risks of health impacts brought on by a changing climate.

 Take Kelsey, a first-time home buyer.
 Her converted one-room schoolhouse home was a unique piece of history.
 Unfortunately, it had the cracks and drafts to go with it.
 Heating it with the wood stove was a full-time job, and far more expensive than she planned.
 But weatherizing made a big difference.
 Kelsey shared, “It holds heat even during the coldest winter nights, it has great air quality, and feels cozier than before.”

 Or Eva, who prioritizes simple living in her Guildhall home.
 High energy bills were causing her unwanted stress.
 But weatherization in combination with a new roof helped lower her bills.
 That in turn helped her stress.
 She shared, “This gives me comfort and a sense of security regarding heat and fuel.”

 Resilient households can better withstand climate changes.
 If less heated and cooled air escapes, you’ll need less of those fuels to keep your home comfortable.
 That’s why the Vermont Climate Council prioritized weatherization in its Initial Climate Action Plan.PDF).
 They named weatherization a core strategy to reduce emissions from buildings with a goal of weatherizing 90,000 more homes by 2030.

 An un-weatherized home remains more vulnerable to price fluctuations and natural disasters.
-In 2022, Efficiency Vermont launched a big incentive increase to help weatherize more Vermont homes.
+Efficiency Vermont has incentives and financing options to help pay for weatherizing your home.
 Combined with the increases in fossil fuel and other goods, now is a great time to think about weatherizing.